 Statistical analyses

 For the three food web scenarios, we calculated the number of species present in each trophic level and the number of predator-prey interactions connecting trophic levels.
 We then compared the number of species in each trophic level between present-natural and current conditions to estimate current trophic richness debt and between current and rewilding scenarios to assess rewilding trophic richness credit.
 We also compared the number of trophic interactions across trophic levels between present-natural and current scenarios to obtain the current interaction debt and between current and rewilding scenarios to quantify rewilding interaction credit.
-Moreover, we compared the difference in the number of species per trophic level and the number of interactions between trophic levels under present-natural and rewilding scenarios to quantify rewilding deficit, i.e., the extent that past losses could not restored by rewilding creditbalanced by rewilding credit.cannot be the amount of current debts that
+Moreover, we compared the difference in the number of species per trophic level and the number of interactions between trophic levels under present-natural and rewilding scenarios to quantify rewilding deficit.

 To estimate significance among the scenarios, we used generalised linear mixed models (GLMMs).
 We selected the error distribution for the GLMMs based on the response data type and to remedy overdispersion (Zuur, Ieno, Walker, Saveliev, & Smith, 2009).
 We used a Poisson distribution to model the number of species at each trophic level with the fixed effects scenario, trophic level, and their interaction.
 A negative binomial distribution was used to model the predator-prey interactions across trophic levels with the fixed effects scenario, trophic levels involved in the link, and their interaction.
 For both GLMMs, we used the random effects food web ID and the biogeographic realm to account for pseudoreplicates.
-We assessed statistical significance among scenarios by performing pair-wise contrasts with Bonferroni correction.
+We assessed statistical significance among scenarios by performing pair-wise contrasts with Bonferroni correction, with results shown as mean and 95% confidence interval.
+To understand if statistical significant differences were ecologically meaningful, we quantified the magnitude of the change between scenarios as the difference between model estimates as their difference standardized by their pooled standard deviation (Cohen's d effect size; Cohen, 1988).
+Increasing values of d are associated with differences that are ecologically more important.
+For instance, very small effect sizes indicate that the ecological relevance of the difference is negligible, whereas small effect sizes that there is a small but ecologically meaningful difference.
+Following Cohen (1988) and Sawilowsky (2009), we defined effect sizes as: very small (d = 0.00-0.20), small (d = 0.20-0.49), medium effect sizes (d = 0.50-0.79), large (d = 0.80–1.20 ), very large (d = 1.20-2.00), and huge (d >= 2.00) .
+Protected and random areas were analysed separately.

 Data processing and analyses were performed in the R programming language version 3.6.1 (R Core Team, 2018) using packages tidyverse (Wickham, 2017), maxnet (S. Phillips, 2017), dismo (R. J. Hijmans, Phillips, Leathwick, & Elith, 2017), sf (Pebesma, 2018), raster (R. J. Hijmans, 2019), doParallel (Corporation & Weston, 2018), foreach (Microsoft & Weston, 2017), quantreg (Koenker, 2019), performance (Lüdecke, Makowski, & Waggoner, 2019), emmeans (Lenth, 2019), and estimate (Makowski & Lüdecke, 2019).
 All spatial analyses were conducted using the Behrmann cylindrical equal-area projection.
 Biogeographic realms were derived using the shapefile from the World Wildlife Foundation (WWF; Olson et al., 2001).
 Figures were made using packages ggplot2 (Wickham, 2016) with maps displayed in the Molleweide projection.